jreisinger/runp/README.md

 runp -p 'curl -s -L -O'
 ```

-If you want to see how much time you just saved add `-g 1` to both `runp` invocations :-).
+If you want to see how much time you've just saved add `-g 1` to both `runp` invocations :-).
 It will execute the commands sequentially.

 ### Compress images